sagaramelmatti/spring-boot-microservices-docker-compose/README.md

 Login to databases using below :

-docker exec -it spring-boot-microservices-docker-compose_bankdbimage_1mysql -p mysql -uroot -root
+docker exec -it spring-boot-microservices-docker-compose_bankdbimage_1 mysql -p

 -------------------------------------------------------------------------------------------------
 Run Customer Database with compose :